SoftwareAG/c8y-releasenotes/content/release-2024-0/announcements-2024-0.md

 ##### Implications

 The feature is introducing addition operation upon measurement creation.
-That will result in performance degradation, which depends on number of series that needs to be stored with each and goes from 5% for single series in each measurement to more than 20% in case of 50 series per measurement.
+This results in performance degradation, depending on the number of series to be stored in each measurement, reaching from 5% for single series in each measurement to more than 20% in case of 50 series per measurement.

 #### Limitations

 ##### Security

-The latest measurements values are part of managed object, and they follow the managed object inventory role permissions.
+The latest measurement values are part of the managed object and they follow the managed object inventory role permissions.
 It's not respecting the inventory roles for measurements.

 ##### Data model

-The latest measurements are not store the measurement type this information is lost and can be found only using original measurement document.
+The latest measurements do not store the measurement type.
+This information can be obtained using the Measurements API.

 #### Last value

-The value stored at device managed object is the last value send to platform.
+The value stored in the device managed object is the last value sent to the platform.
-Means that if the order of measurement delivery to platform is not correct then also that latest values will be affected.
+If the order of measurement delivery to the platform is different from the measurement creation time then also that latest values will be affected.